How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 Vintage or contemporary?

-Soft focus or a more high contrast, gritty look?
-I don’t do soft focus, but plenty of photographers do it well if that’s your thing.
+Soft focus or a more high-contrast, gritty look?
+I don’t do soft focus, but plenty of photographers do it well if that’s to your taste.

 I specialise in taking documentary shots of the wedding day, fly-on-the-wall style.
-Interference is minimal.
-I don’t ask for unnatural poses.
-Couples that book me tend to prefer natural, reportage photographs that tell their pictorial story through observation.
-I hear many stories of photographers taking over the day – that is not my style at all.
+Interference is minimal, and I don’t ask for unnatural poses.
+Couples who book me tend to prefer natural, reportage photographs that tell their pictorial story through observation.
+I hear many stories of photographers taking over the day—rest assured that is not my style at all.

 Remember: Your wedding day is yours.
 Ensure that your photographer respects that and works with you.